cake-lab/CM-DARE/README.md

 In this paper, we tackle the problem of how to achieve cost saving and speeding up distributed training using cloud-based GPU servers, fully exploiting the transient option provided by the cloud vendors.
 Transient cloud servers are just as powerful as regular ones, but can be revoked at any time by the vendors.
 We streamline the distributed training deployment, training and measurement with the framework CM-DARE built on top of TensorFlow and Tensor2Tensor.
 Our empirical datasets collected using CM-DARE include measurements from three GPU types, six geographic regions, twenty convolutional neural networks, and thousands of Google Cloud servers.
 In addition, we demonstrate the feasibility of predicting training speed and overhead using regression-based models.
 We also discuss potential use cases of our performance modeling such as detecting and mitigating performance bottlenecks.

-#### Citation
+## Citation

+If you use our code or data in your project, we ask you to cite our paper with the following bibtex.

-To be published in proceedings of ICDCS'20.
+To be published in proceedings of **ICDCS'20**.

-You can also site the Arxiv version:
+You can also cite our **arxiv version**:

 ```bibtex
 @article{li2019cmdare,